youngsm/chroma-lite/doc/source/install/rhel.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The NVIDIA driver can be installed by going to the `CUDA Downloads
-<https://developer.nvidia.com/cuda-downloads>`_ and downloading the package
+<https://developer.nvidia.com/cuda-downloads>`_ and downloading the rpm package
-corresponding to your operating system.This single package includes a current NVIDIA driver, the CUDA compiler toolkit, and sample programs.
+corresponding to your operating system, and then following the installation instructions `here <http://docs.nvidia.com/cuda/cuda-getting-started-guide-for-linux/index.html#package-manager-installation>`_.
+This single package includes a current
+NVIDIA driver, the CUDA compiler toolkit, and sample programs.

 Drop to a console terminal by pressing `CTRL+ALT+F1` and then enter::